wp-plugins/yith-maintenance-mode/README.txt

 == Description ==

-If you’re working on your website and would like to make it known to your visitors, install the plugin YITH Maintenance Mode to quickly set a lovely customizable page to let your visitors know the site is closed for maintenance.
+If you're working on your website and would like to make it known to your visitors, install the plugin YITH Maintenance Mode to quickly set a lovely customizable page to let your visitors know the site is closed for maintenance.

 A working demo is available [here](http://plugins.yithemes.com/yith-maintenance-mode/).
 Full documentation is available [here](http://yithemes.com/docs-plugins/yith_maintenance_mode/).